pharo-nosql/voyage/mc/Voyage-JSON.package/VOJSONMaterializer.class/README.md

-I'm a materializer of mongo objects (from dictionary to smalltalk objects)
+I'm a materializer from generic JSON documents to  objects (from dictionary to smalltalk objects)